halildgn/automating-slr/README.md

 # Setup

 Note: You need to perform steps below only once, after that you can just use the generated executable to launch the application.
+You can move this executable to some other location in your computer and remove the repository if you are not going to develop the application further.

 1. Install `python3` and make sure that it is on your `PATH`(Even if it is already installed, please update it to the latest version)